SpatialKey supports a wide variety of data formats, making it easy to work with both tabular and geospatial datasets.

 Image of the SpatialKey dataset details page with a centered modal titled ‘Data Import API.’
 The modal explains that the SpatialKey Data Import API allows developers to programmatically create or update datasets using HTTP calls.
 It includes a link to learn more about the API and a prominent ‘Generate API Config’ button, while the background interface is dimmed to emphasize the dialog.

-After the XML is generated, save the XML file to the same location as your CSV file and then zip the files together.
+After the XML is generated, save the XML file to the same location as your spreadsheet file and then zip the files together.
 Note: when saving the XML file, save it directly from the browser page that it appears in – do not copy and paste into another file.

-• .shp – the shape format file (contains the geographic (feature) data)
+• .shp — the main geometry file

-• .shx – the shape index file
+• .shx — the index file

-• .dbf – the attribute (extended data) file
+• .dbf — the attribute table

-File size
+File Size

 How many records and columns does your point dataset contain?
 If a point dataset contains more records or columns than your SpatialKey limit allows, you will not be able to import it into SpatialKey.
 If you don’t know your organization’s limits, you can quickly find them in the Data Upload Wizard.

 Image of a SpatialKey modal titled ‘Upload a dataset.’
-The dialog prompts users to drag and drop a CSV or ZIP file or select a file from a folder.
+The dialog prompts users to drag and drop a spreadsheet, geospatial file or ZIP file or select a file from a folder.
 Below the upload area, text shows dataset usage limits, including the number of datasets used and maximum columns and records allowed.
 A link provides more information about supported data types, and a disabled ‘Next’ button appears in the lower-right corner.

 ZIP size Number of